2023 Most Popular Foreign Languages & Linguistics Master's Degree Schools in North Carolina

 Of the 16 students majoring in foreign languages and linguistics at NC State, 31% are male and 69% are female.

-The in-demand master’s degree programs at University of North Carolina at Chapel Hill helped the school earn the #2 place on this year’s ranking of the most popular foreign languages and linguistics schools in North Carolina.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public college with a very large student population.
+A rank of #2 on this year’s list means University of North Carolina at Chapel Hill is a great place for foreign languages and linguistics students working on their master’s degree.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a fairly large student population.

 Of the 9 students majoring in foreign languages and linguistics at UNC Chapel Hill, 44% are male and 56% are female.